 To view change events in incident details, tap your desired incident and scroll to the Change Events section.
 Viewing change events within the incident details will display a maximum of two recent change events.
-Users will be able to view the details of the change event by selecting the arrow to the right of the change event title.
+Users will be able to view the details of the change event by selecting the to the right of the change event title.

 The change event detail area will include Change Correlations.
 For more information on Change Correlations, see our article here.

 To view change events within the service details, navigate to Service Directory and select your desired service.
 Viewing change events within the service details will display a maximum of two recent change events.
-Users will be able to view the details of the change event by selecting the arrow to the right of the change event title.
+Users will be able to view the details of the change event by selecting the to the right of the change event title.

 Not at this time, but we are interested to learn about what you would like to accomplish, please contact our Support team with your use cases and feedback.

 Not at this time.
 Change events must be sent to a service-specific integration key.

 Is it possible to send change events to PagerDuty from applications that are not listed as a pre-built change event integration?